inductiva/inductiva/docs/api_reference/computational_resources/compute_janitor.md

-The allowed machine group maximum validity (`auto_terminate_ts`) and the total time of inactivity allowed (`max_idle_time`) can be defined when initializing the machine group (this is valid for all machine group types).
+The allowed machine group maximum validity (`auto_terminate_ts`) and the total time of inactivity allowed (`max_idle_time`) can be defined when initializing the machine group (this is valid for all machine group types). `max_idle_time` is optional and when passed it can be a `datetime.timedelta` object or an integer representing the number of minutes.

 ```python
 import inductiva